microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 + [Patient Resource Search Parameters](https://www.hl7.org/fhir/patient.html#search)

 FHIR searches can be against a specific resource type, a specified compartment, or all resources.
 The simplest way to execute a search in FHIR is to use a GET request.
-For example, if you want to pull all patients in the database, you could use the following request:
+For example, if you want to pull all patients in the FHIR server database, you could use the following request:

 ```azurecli
 GET {{FHIR_URL}}/Patient